trilo92/get-it-done/README.md

 # get-it-done
-A simple to-do list web app built with JavaScript, HTML, and CSS.
-Add, complete, and delete tasks with data saved in localStorage.
+A simple task tracker app built with HTML, CSS (Bootstrap), and JavaScript.
+Users can add, complete, and delete tasks — stored in localStorage for persistence.

 # Task Tracker